 It can be tough to choose between the lake’s terrific courses.
 Check out the handy online Lake of the Ozarks Golf Trail to compare all the options and figure out which one is best for you!

 The Lake of the Ozarks, with its many small serpentine coves and inlets, is terrific to explore in the quieter months via kayak or canoe.
 There’s a lot less motorboat traffic (which can leave behind large wakes tough for newbies to traverse), and it’s generally safer to venture out a bit more into the main channel.
 If you don’t have your own vessel, no worries.
 There are plenty of places to rent equipment for the day.
 Bring a picnic or your fishing gear, and you’ve got a full day of adventure ahead.
 There’s nothing like getting out on the lake… on your own power!

 Pro Tip: You don’t need to be licensed to kayak at the Lake of the Ozarks, but you must have a personal flotation device for everyone on-board.

-3. Visit Historic Castle Ruins At A Beautiful State Park
+3. Castle Ruins At Ha Ha Tonka State Park